Lab sections are to begin promptly, 5 minutes after

 You may want somebody on your team to prepare a team-member information

 Read the primer on how to run meetings.
+Know your team mailing lists, and review the tips for digital commuication.

 Be sure to have prepared your brainstorming deliverable.